nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Link Contact feature
+### New Contact feature

 ### Implementation

-The link contact feature is implemented by having the Event class keep track of an additional attribute called 'Contact'.
-Whilst contact need not be instantiated during the creation of a new event, this feature will allow users the option to link contact to their event.
+The new contact feature is facilitated by the `Contact` class.
+Contact class encapsulates the two attributes of a contact with the help of the `ContactName` and `ContactPhone` class.
+A new contact created will be added to the Contact list which will be saved in a JSON file.

 ### Design considerations:

-**Aspect: How contact to link is determined:**
+**Aspect: How new contact is created:**

-* **Alternative 1 (current choice):** Determine contact to link by Phone.
+* **Alternative 1 (current choice):** Create a new contact through creating `ContactName` and `ContactPhone` attributes.
-    * Pros: Phone numbers are unique.
+    * Pros: More levels of abstraction to prevent the accidental change of information.
+    * Cons: Complicated code.
-* **Alternative 2:** Determine contact to link by Name.
+* **Alternative 2:** Created a new contact through storing strings input by user.
-    * Pros: Name is unique to an individual.
+    * Pros: Easy to code.
-    * Cons: Two people can have the same name.
+    * Cons: Might be hard to keep track or do comparisons with.

 ### Mark feature